shenchaoran/IBIS_2.6b4/README.md

 6. To run IBIS, type 'ibis' while in the directory which contains the ibis executable and the input/output directories.
 To run ibis in the background and capture all screen output to a file, type 'ibis >& ibis.out &' instead (without the quotes).
 All screen output, including system error messages, will be written to ibis.out.

 1. You do not need to recompile if you do a restart.
-Just edit ibis.infile.
-You must recompile if you want to run over a different number of land points (subsetting) or for a different resolution.
+Just edit ibis.infile.  *You must recompile if you want to run over a different number of land points (subsetting) or for a different resolution*.
 In either case, you must change compar.h and therefore recompile.
 You may not restart if you change the number of points, location of points, or resolution.
 If you run ibis a second time in the same working directory, but do not do a restart, all output files (except diagnostic files) will be overwritten.

 8. *If you wish to change input or output files, read the comments at the end of **io.f** before making any changes*.
 Those comments explain the syntax of read/write calls and give examples.